 The Duke Reading Center is a comprehensive image reading center that specializes in reliable, timely, reproducible, and systematic analysis of images captured by many different retinal imaging technologies, including optical coherence tomography, fundus autofluorescence, color fundus photography, and fluorescein angiography.
 The Duke Reading Center is dedicated to quality, efficiency, and innovation by constantly improving and refining research protocols and embracing cutting-edge technology and research techniques.

-I am the director of the Vision and Image Processing (VIP) Laboratory at Duke University.
-At VIP lab, our long-term goal is to improve the vision outcomes of at-risk patients with ocular diseases through earlier and better-directed therapy.
+At the Vision and Image Processing (VIP) Laboratory at Duke University, our long-term goal is to improve the vision outcomes of at-risk patients with ocular diseases through earlier and better-directed therapy.
 To achieve this goal, we take advantage of recent advances in image processing and optics as an integrated technology to capture ocular images with higher resolution and better motion stability compared to the state-of-the-art imaging systems.

 The focus of the Ferreira laboratory is to understand the integration of signaling and trafficking pathways and how of such pathways relay environmental cues across subcellular compartments and cellular systems in mouse and disease models.
 Central to our interests is the discovery of the role of such pathway networks in the modulation of aging and disease processes leading to neurodegeneration and other human maladies.